SuboptimalEng/orbital/README.md

 ## What's Included?

 - Downloadable .dmg to run Orbital on Mac OS.
-- Gallery view of videos and images.
+- Gallery view of video (and image) files.
 - Search files through all sub-folders with filename.
 - Preview media files and traverse them with keybindings.
+- Drag and drop media files into other apps like iMovie or Da Vinci Resolve.
 - Choose between light, dracula, and gruvbox color themes.
 - Lifetime updates.